-The subject will be monitored by the PSHE audit and reviewed yearly by the subject leader and termly reviews.
+The subject will be monitored by the PSHE audit and reviewed yearly by the subject leader.
 This may be in terms of a book scrutiny, lesson observations, parental feedback, learning walk, pupil voice or an amalgamation of all of these.